openframeworks/ofSite/_documentation/3d/ofMesh.markdown

 _description: _

-Get the normal at the index in the normals vector.
+Returns the normal at the index in the normals vector.